jcunanan05/react-playground/readme.md

-# React Exercise
+# React Playground

-This is an exercise to follow wesbos react for beginners course
+This is my repo for exploring stuff to do with React and javascript, applying what I learned from patterns.

+## Scripts

+- `yarn start` - start the development environment
+- `yarn build` - build the app in a folder called `public`
+- `yarn test` - test the app